DiscM/flowstatedemos/QuickStart.md

 Existing mechanics to reuse:

-- The player can move and jump in a 2.5D space.
+- You can move and jump in a 2.5D space.
 - The scene already contains platforms.
 - The project supports several view modes.
 - `Node25D` converts 3D positions into 2D presentation.